-North Hennepin Community College Courses 2022-2023 SUBJ COU-NBR Title CRHR Course Description PSYC 1160 Introduction to Psychology 2 This course provides an in-depth introduction to psychology.
+North Hennepin Community College Co purses 2022-2023 SUBJ COU-NBR Title CRHR Course Description PSYC 1160 Introduction to Psychology 4 This course provides an in-depth introduction to psychology.
 Topics may include history of psychology; research methods; physiological psychology; sensation and perception; consciousness; learning; memory; cognition; motivation; emotion; personality; stress, health and coping; abnormal behavior, therapy; social psychology; human development; sexuality; and gender.
 Students are strongly encouraged to check with an advisor to determine if this is the appropriate course for their degree/program.
-You must meet perquisites or 4 obtain instructor permission to take this course.
-PSYC 1250 Life Span Developmental Psychology 2 Life Span Developmental Psychology examines continuity and change across the life span.
+You must meet perquisites or obtain instructor permission to take this course.
+PSYC 1250 Life Span Developmental Psychology 4 Life Span Developmental Psychology examines continuity and change across the life span.
 The course examines the biological, cognitive, and social development of humans from conception through death.
 Topics will explore maturation, human growth experiences, transitions, and the various stages of psychological and physical development as key components influencing human behaviors.
 You must meet perquisites or obtain instructor permission to take this course.
-DOVE This course analyzes how individual's thoughts, feelings and actions are influenced by others.
+PSYC 2110 Principles of Social Psychology 3 This course analyzes how individual's thoughts, feelings and actions are influenced by others.
 Topics include perception, attraction, altruism, aggression, attitudes, leadership, conformity and obedience, stereotyping and prejudice, persuasion and propaganda and the self-concept.
-PSYC PSYC Principles of Social Psychology Statistics for the Behavioral Sciences Students use basic mathematical and computerized procedures to analyze data in the behavioral sciences.
+Prerequisite: Soc 1110 or Psyc 1160 or Permission from Instructor PSYC 2000 Statistics for the Behavioral Sciences 4 Students use basic mathematical and computerized procedures to analyze data in the behavioral sciences.
 Students use statistical software (e.g., SPSS, R, PSPP) to conduct descriptive and inferential data analyses.
 Students choose and apply statistical procedures to help to answer psychological and behavioral scientific research questions.
 Students read, interpret, and write APA-style Results sections for behavioral science research.
 PSYC 1220 Psychology of Aging 3 As a psychological journey through the stages of adulthood, this course covers the biological, psychological, and socio-emotional changes from early adulthood to the time of dying and death.
 Topics include, but are not limited to: theories of adult development, research methods, identity, relationships, cognitive and biological changes associated with aging, grief and loss, and death and dying.
-Student participation in research, service learning, and/or campus activities is a expected in this class.
+Student participation in research, service learning, and/or campus activities is expected in this class.